zyapguy/silenthill3trainer/README.md

 - Stuff that works 2% of the time
 - Literal malware
 - Uninterpretable Win32API Garbage.
 Such as legacy NT Kernel calls (such as `NtQueryInformationProcess`)
+- Stuff that changes how the back-end works, such as changing memory with Win32 calls instead of the cursed VB file.

 Other than that, you are good :)